blessinvarkey/musings/posts/Scrum/15-07-2021-user-stories-and-story-points.md

 ## Why do we need User Stories

+_“Some people say, “Give the customers what they want.”
+But that’s not my approach.
+Our job is to figure out what they’re going to want before they do.
+I think Henry Ford once said, “If I’d asked customers what they wanted, they would have told me, ‘A faster horse!’”
+People don’t know what they want until you show it to them._ - Steve Jobs

-_"You built what I asked for, but its not what I need"_
+Spend time understanding a customer's habit, belief and problems rather than asking what they want [1](https://productcoalition.com/dont-ask-users-what-they-want-8a842bce274b).
+To avoid the customer saying _"You built what I asked for, but its not what I need"_.

 Stories are easier to remember.
-Mike Cohn's [video](https://www.youtube.com/watch?v=6q5-cVeNjCE) on user stories.
+Mike Cohn's video [2](https://www.youtube.com/watch?v=6q5-cVeNjCE) on user stories.
 User stories are an example of a participatory design.

 e.g.  on Travel Website: